-- Section 1.2.
+Section 1.2.
 Captions.
-The captions and headings used in this Contract are for convenience only and shall not be used in construing the provisions of this Contract. - Section 1.3.
+The captions and headings used in this Contract are for convenience only and shall not be used in construing the provisions of this Contract.

+- Section 1.3.
 Gender and Number.
 The masculine, feminine, or neuter pronouns in this Contract shall be interpreted without regard to gender, and the use of the singular shall be deemed to include the plural (and vice versa) wherever applicable. - Section 1.4.
 Statutory Definitions.
 Statutory terms defined in the Code shall have the same meaning in this Contract. - Section 1.5.
 Schedules.
 All Schedules to this Contract are incorporated into, and made part of, this Contract. - Section 1.6.
 Application.
 The Application submitted to the University Board for the establishment of the Academy is incorporated into, and made part of, this Contract.
 To the extent there is a difference between the Contract and the Application, the Contract shall control. - Section 1.7.
 Conflicting Contract Provisions.
-In the event that there is a conflict between language contained in the provisions of this Contract, the Contract shall be interpreted as follows: (i) the Method of Selection, Appointment, and Removal Resolution shall control over any other conflicting language in the Contract with the exception of language in the Method of Selection, Appointment, and Removal Resolution; (iii) the Terms and Conditions shall control over any other conflicting language in the Contract with the exception of language in the Method of Selection, Appointment, and Removal Resolution and the Authorizing Resolution; and (iv) the Articles of Incorporation shall control over any other conflicting language in the Contract with the exception of language in the Method of Selection, Appointment, and Removal Resolution, Authorizing Resolution and these Terms and Conditions.
+In the event that there is a conflict between language contained in the provisions of this Contract, the Contract shall be interpreted as follows: (i) the Method of Selection, Appointment, and Removal Resolution shall control over any other conflicting language in the Contract; (ii) the Reauthorizing Resolution shall control over any other conflicting language in the Contract with the exception of language in the Method of Selection, Appointment, and Removal Resolution; (iii) the Terms and Conditions shall control over any other conflicting language in the Contract with the exception of language in the Method of Selection, Appointment, and Removal Resolution and the Reauthorizing Resolution; and (iv) the Restated Articles of Incorporation shall control over any other conflicting language in the Contract with the exception of language in the Method of Selection, Appointment, and Removal Resolution, Reauthorizing Resolution and these Terms and Conditions.